openoms/joininbox/README.md

   * check the router interface

   `ssh joinmarket@rpi4-20210210` → use the password: `joininbox`
-* after the first loging will be prompted to change the password to access Joininbox
+* after the first login will be prompted to change the password to access the menu.
   ![password change](/images/password.change.png)

 * next will be presented with the CONFIG menu to